Kimiblock/moeOS.config/readme.md

 # moeOS.Config

 A simple way to provide a _preset_ for Arch Linux.
-Offers better switchable graphics and printing configuration.
+Offers better switchable graphics and printing configuration with a focus on security.

 ---